updated on 2020-01-22

 1.3 Results and Discussion

 The sections “Results” and “Discussion” may each be divided by subheadings or may be combined.
+Data that is presented in tables or graphs should not be re-iterated in the text.
+Please focus on highlights and important differences.
 The discussion should not be a simple repetition of the results or the introduction.
 Instead, a critical reflection of the findings and comparison to previously published studies is expected.
 The novelty of the work and the additional value for the scientific field should be demonstrated.
 At the end of the manuscript, the main conclusions of the work should explain its importance and relevance.

 Generally, scientific names of plants and animals should be italicized.
 Units should be presented using System International (SI) units.
 When using abbreviations throughout the text, spell them out upon first use within the text.
 Do not use a table to list abbreviations.

 Not all numerical data must be presented in tables.
 Data comprising of only few data points or 'yes/no' or '+/-' data types as well as overviews of experimental conditions and data with only one variable are best presented in written form in the results section.